 - a.building design and external appearance;

 - b.topography, site orientation and earthworks;

 - c.design of communal open space and of the site landscaping;

 - d.design and layout of dwellings;

 - e.design of parking and access;

 - f.infrastructure and servicing.

-4. Visitor Accommodation, Dairies, Restaurants and Cafés and Offices
+4. Visitor Accommodation, Dairies, Restaurants and Cafés and Offices c.design of parking, access and servicing.

 - a.intensity and scale; - b.noise, lighting and hours of operation;